itweedie/itweedie.github.io/content/251217-calculate-working-days/_index.md

 <aside class="notes">

-- look at 3 problems
-- how we can use the connector to solve them
+And how we can calculate working days in Power automate to help us solve them!

 </aside>